csebooks/web-essentials/content.en/web-development-fundamentals/css/professionaldev/layouts/flex.md

 ---
 title: Flex
-weight: 4
+weight: 2
 ---

-### **2. Flexbox Layout**

-**Flexbox** is a modern layout technique in CSS that allows you to create flexible and responsive layouts with ease.
+> **Flexbox** is a modern layout technique in CSS that allows you to create flexible and responsive layouts with ease.
 It enables the distribution of space within a container and aligns items along the main axis or cross axis.

 #### Key Properties:
 - `display: flex;`: Defines a flex container.